Ropalopus insubricus: Life cycle

 The life cycle of the Ropalopus insubricus beetle species spans 2 to 3 years.
 Adult beetles emerge ready to fly between May and August.
 The larvae of Ropalopus insubricus undergo development in damaged sections of living trees, pupating in the heartwoods under the bark.
 Observed variations in the pronotum and elytra shape, as well as the distinct body coloration, within the same population are likely a result of larval development and pupation occurring under the bark and inside the wood of living trees, exposing the immature stages to different pressures.

 Distribution and habitat

 Ropalopus insubricus, classified as an obligate saproxylic species, demonstrates a strong dependence on decaying wood throughout its life stages.
 Preferring mountainous environments, this species is prevalent from northern Italy through Slovakia to Hungary and the Balkans, extending into westernmost Turkey.
 The species is extremely rare only having two recorded occurrences in Turkey over the past 114 years.
 Host trees, particularly broad-leaved species such as Acer, Ficus, Fraxinus, Alnus, and Fagus, play a crucial role in supporting the life cycle of this species.

 Ropalopus insubricus exhibits a degree of adaptability beyond montane habitats, as evidenced by its presence on road verges or Ficus plantations.
 Suspected to require a warm climate at low altitude for optimal development, Ropalopus insubricus is distributed across more temperate regions of Europe.
-Ropalopus insubricus can only be found at elevations lower than 600 meters (1968.5 feet) above sea level.
+Ropalopus insubricus can only be found at elevations lower than 600 m above sea level.